sussanrai42/globally-hub-fastify-notification/README.md

 ## Note
 - Regarding the docker environment, you need to create network named `golballyhub` so resources like mysql, redis, rabbitmq will be shared via same network.
 - Without docker container running in the laravel notification api service project, this node js project cannot be run.
-So first run docker in larvaravel notification api service and then come to this project.
+So first run docker in laravel notification api service and then come to this project.